hpvdt/axios/README.md

 # Axios

 Our attempt at a human powered submarine, titled Axios.
 Within it there were two electronics systems to be implemented: rebreather monitoring and navigation.
-These were meant to be operate entirely independantly of one another, being powered off seperate batteries.
+These were meant to be operate entirely independently of one another, being powered off separate batteries.

 In this repository resides the code and hardware design files prepared for the initial versions of these systems from before the team decided to cancel the project.